 Currently two hardware revisions of the Switch exist.
-Any Switch bought before July 2018 has a bootrom bug that allows us to launch CFW regardless of the firmware version on the switch.
-This bug cannot be fixed by Nintendo once the console leaves the factory, not even if the console is sent in for repairs.
+Any Switch bought or manufactured before the middle of 2018 has a bootrom bug that allows us to run code regardless of the firmware version on the Switch.
+When Nintendo updates the system, however, CFW will usually need an update to account for it.
+This bug cannot be fixed by Nintendo once the console leaves the factory, unless the console is sent in for repairs.
 This means that all current and future firmwares will be able to launch CFW through this exploit on the old hardware revision.

-The first claims of a new hardware revision of the Switch that fixes the exploit needed to launch cfw have been made in July 2018.
+Any console purchased after approximately August 2018 is likely to be patched.
+This includes the latest units on shelves, referred to as 'red box' or 'Mariko'.
+Mariko is hardware patched, but may come on a vulnerable firmware.
 Currently the only way to know if your Switch is hackable is by trying to send the payload in RCM.
-Even with this exploit fixed, any Switch on firmware 4.1 and below will be able to launch CFW through other means in the far future.
+Even with this exploit fixed, many Switches on 8.0.1 and below will be hackable to some degree in the future (see Should I update my Firmware? for much more detailed information).
 The serial number on the back of the box can possibly tell you which consoles are patched and which aren't.
-See GBA Thread for an up to date list.
+See here for an up to date list.

 To launch CFW through the exploit, the Switch needs to be in "Recovery Mode"(RCM).
 The easiest way to enter RCM is by grounding pin 10 in the right joycon rail and holding VOL+ on boot.
-Several methods and designs to do this exist, see this page of the guide for more information.
+Several methods and designs to do this exist, see our guide for more information.
 Once the Switch is in RCM it needs to be connected to either a computer, phone or dongle to send the exploit and the payload.